-The students focus on a series of three concepts in their discourse in Topic 3: perpendiculars, arbitrary points and bisection.
+The students focus on a series of three concepts in their discourse in Session 3: perpendiculars, arbitrary points and bisection.
 These are all prompted by the text, graphics and tasks of the topic.
 They are inter-related, but they provide distinct themes of the student discourse.
 They are focal points within a rich fabric of concepts, images and experiences, which stimulate productive mathematical discourse among the students.
 Perpendicularity is discussed as a visual feature of two lines; prototypically, one line is horizontal and its perpendicular is vertical.
 But perpendicularity also involves right angles and can be measured by aligning a model of perpendicular lines.
-There is also an undefined sense in which the perpendicularity of two lines can result from the procedure of their construction.
+There is also an emergent sense in which the perpendicularity of two lines can result from the procedure of their construction.
 The arbitrary point H on the given line FG is not treated as a particular given point, but as one that can be relocated anywhere on FG.
 The act of bisection is sometimes seen as key, but it is not analyzed in terms of its construction details, involving equal lengths.
+The inter-related senses of these concepts and the multiplicity of their applications within the student discourse contribute to a deepening sense of mathematical relationships of perpendicularity.

-In general, Topic 3 brings together a number of ideas and geometric themes, which the students respond to.
-The students have observed and experimented with the equilateral-triangle construction and the related perpendicular-bisector construction.
+In general, Topic 3 brings together a number of ideas and geometric themes from the math community, which the individual students respond to in their group interaction.
+The students have observed and experimented with the equilateraltriangle construction and the related perpendicular-bisector construction.
 They have responded at length to the challenge of constructing a perpendicular line through an arbitrary point on a given line.
-Considerable work using visual-appearance-based approaches eventually evolved into construction approaches.
-The construction approaches were associated in a vague way with the possibility of providing proof.
+Considerable work using visualappearance-based approaches eventually evolved into construction approaches.
+The construction approaches were associated loosely with the possibility of providing proof.

-During this session, we see some continuing progress:
+During this session, we see continuing progress in all dimensions of the development of geometric group cognition:

 - i.
 The team is using its basic collaboration practices, especially taking turns with construction and discussing the conclusions of their work.
 However, there are still long periods when there is little or no discourse-often corresponding to periods of individuals experimenting with the construction tools. - ii.
-The team shows some productive mathematical discourse, especially about explaining relationships. - iii.
+The team shows some productive mathematical discourse, especially about explaining relationships, such as perpendicularity. - iii.
 Each of the students engages in constructing and dragging objects with the GeoGebra tools.
-However, they do not yet systematically use dragging to explore relationships in figures.
+Both Cheerios and Fruitloops take control more often now and make substantial contributions to the constructing in GeoGebra.
+However, the students do not yet systematically use dragging to explore relationships in figures, despite having adopted this as a group practice that they can use at any time.
+Dragging is used more within their drawing approach than as a test within a construction approach.